zhangdomi/zhangdomi/README.md

 - 👋 Hi, I’m @zhangdomi
 - 👀 I’m interested in a lot of things.
 Mainly math, physics, data science.
-I also love to explore
 - 🌱 I’m currently learning C but I had some experience in Python.
 - 💞️ I’m looking to collaborate on any project.